quisquous/cactbot/README.md

 There are three levels of text alerts, in order of escalating importance: `info`, `alert`, and `alarm`.
 Text messages will be in one of these, and more important levels are larger and more eye grabbing colors.
 Text-to-speech can be configured if you prefer that over on screen text.

-Timeline files and triggers for text and sound alerts are found in [ui/raidboss/data](ui/raidboss/data), timeline files with `.txt` extension and trigger files with `.js` extension.
+Timeline files and triggers for text and sound alerts are found in [ui/raidboss/data](ui/raidboss/data), timeline files with `.txt` extension and trigger files with `.ts` extension.

 In this screenshot, the raidboss module is highlighted, with the timeline circled in red, and the text alerts circled in yellow, with an `alert`-level text message visible.